pantheon-systems/documentation/source/content/drupal-9-migration.md

 To use this table, find the row whose column values best describe your current and desired state, then select the upgrade guide on the right.

 For example:
-- If your site is currently hosted with Pantheon, and was created using Build Tools, use the guide in the first row, "Migrate a Site That Was Created with Build Tools to Drupal 9".
+- If your site is currently hosted with Pantheon, and was created using Build Tools, use the guide in the first row, "Migrate a Site That Was Created with Build Tools to Drupal 9."
-- If your site is hosted elsewhere, and is Composer-managed, use the guide in the last row, "Migrate a Composer Managed Drupal 9 Site from Another Platform".
+- If your site is hosted elsewhere, and is Composer-managed, use the guide in the last row, "Migrate a Composer Managed Drupal 9 Site from Another Platform."

 <table>
 <thead>